 A final method is to only let users access your contact form if they’ve registered on your site.
 You could use a membership site plugin and protect your contact page so it can only be viewed by logged-in members.

 We hope this article has helped you learn how to block contact form spam in WordPress.
-You may also want to see our guide on how to create a business email address and our comparison of the best business phone services.
+You may also want to see our guide on how to get a free domain name or our expert pick of the best business phone services for small businesses.